FREQUENTLY ASKED QUESTIONs

 YOUR PORTFOLIO HAS A LOT OF B&W. Don't you like color?

 I love color, but my favorite images have always been black and white and my portfolio reflects that.
-Images where color alters your emotional response *have* to be in color, images that are more graphic, compositional or abstract tend to read better in black and white.
+Images where color alters your emotional response *have* to be in color, images that are more graphic, compositional or abstract tend to read better in black and white because the layer of abstraction draws your eye more toward the shapes and lighting.
 I typically give clients about 60% color unless they have specific preferences.
 I've done weddings entirely in black and white and once entirely in color.
-I photographed a wedding in Rajasthan, India in 2005, all in film, and that was probably 90% color because of the setting and the vibrant colors.
+I photographed a wedding in Rajasthan, India in 2005, all in film, and that was probably 95% color because of the setting and the vibrant colors.

 WHO ARE YOUR FAVORITE PHOTOGRAPHERS?